KhayrahD/KhayrahD/README.md

 * Beginner-friendly end-to-end data science projects
 * Projects related to predictive modelling or NLP, especially in the mental health space
-* Learning and applying ethical AI and responsible data practices together

 ---

 ## I'm Looking For Help With

-* Understanding and applying Responsible AI, predictive modelling, and NLP as a beginner
+* Understanding and applying predictive modelling and NLP as a beginner
 * Getting hands-on experience with real-world datasets and practical workflows
 * Guidance on transitioning into entry-level or internship opportunities in data science